zjcnzxsjy/open-agent-platform/README.md

 ### How can I use non-langgraph agents?

 No. All agents you intend to use with OAP must be LangGraph agents, deployed on LangGraph Platform.

+### Why is my agent's config is only showing string inputs, and not custom fields?

+First, ensure you're using the latest version of LangGraph.
+If running locally, make sure you're using the latest version of the LangGraph API, and CLI packages.
+If deploying, make sure you've published a revision after 05/14/2025.
+Then, check that you have the `x_oap_ui_config` metadata set on your configurable fields.
+If you have, check that your configurable object is defined using LangGraph Zod (if using TypeScript), as this is required for the Open Agent Platform to recognize & render your UI fields.

+If it's still not working, confirm your `x_oap_ui_config` metadata has the proper fields set.